 Therefore, like a gambler needs to play their cards right, so you do when you want color psychology in your marketing techniques to work for you.
-This both applies to online marketing as well as on the ground sales.
+This both applies to online marketing as well as on-the-ground sales.
 When you have mastered the art and the language of colors, you’ll be surprised at the kind of sales you’ll be driving your way.
-Sit down and buckle up as we give you a pinch of colors and marketing psychology; then we’ll proceed to demystify the myths people hold over colors and we’ll close it up by giving you the best colors for marketing and advertising.
+Sit down and buckle up as we give you a pinch of colors and marketing psychology; then we’ll proceed to demystify the myths people hold over colors and we’ll close it up by giving you the best colors for advertising.

-Ancient Meaning of Colors
+Ancient Meaning of Colors for Marketing

+Let’s consider the colors for marketing which are also the best advertising colors.
 The blue pigment can be said to originate from the blue azurite which is a naturally occurring compound.
 It conveys artistic design, peace and serenity, loyalty, trust, and some military power.
 It also carries an aspect of productivity.

 Red balances the blue color!
-This is commonly used in mainstream to represent aspects of duality and the best example can be seen in the American flag – the blues (Democrats) vs the reds (Republicans).
-Not only does it symbolize blood, death, danger, and destruction, it’s also used as a color that conveys erotic passion, love, intense emotions, anger, heat and sacrifice.
+This is commonly used in the mainstream to represent aspects of duality and the best example can be seen in the American flag – the blues (Democrats) vs the reds (Republicans).
+Not only does it symbolize blood, death, danger, and destruction, but it’s also used as a color that conveys erotic passion, love, intense emotions, anger, heat, and sacrifice.
 Deeper and lighter shades convey more meaning which will be discussed later on.

 Yellow – the sunshine and golden color.
-Among the first colors to be used by ancient cave-drawers, the yellow color is derived from clay.
+Among the first colors for marketing to be used by ancient cave-drawers, the yellow color is derived from clay.
 It transmits a feeling of warmth and happiness while expressing positive energy, sometimes terror, danger, illness, betrayal, and even cowardice depending on how used.

 Green color – back to nature.
 The color was hard to derive in ancient times and could only be enjoyed from the environment as art made with green would eventually fade.
 In the west, it can symbolize freshness as well as greed, jealousy, and luck.
 In the east, it is a symbol of hope, youth, and new birth.
-It generally portrays balance, innocence, wealth, energy and good health.
+It generally portrays balance, innocence, wealth, energy, and good health.

-Orange – not a particular favorite of the majority.
+Orange is not a particular favorite of the majority.
 The pigment came from a particularly toxic mineral known as orpiment which had huge traces of arsenic.
 It’s a mixture of yellow and red and contains diverse shades that can communicate a variety of messages.
 From the light pastel pitch which almost makes you salivate (when you think of Fanta) to more intense tones that bring about a feeling of vitality and encouragement.
 It’s not only an assertive color but also one used to demonstrate wider opportunities, adventure, ambition, self-pride, and affordability.